-As a profession, social work faces unprecedented pressures, it is therefore crucial that we have confident and effective social work leaders.
+As a profession, social work faces unprecedented pressures.
+It is therefore crucial that we have confident and effective social work leaders.
 Good social work leadership is hugely important to the effectiveness and impact of delivering the best social care services.
 The Leadership in Social Work Practice course is intended for social workers who have an interest in progressing in their career and would like to inspire and lead teams and organisations in complex, multiagency social care system, through developing their leadership skills.
 This course is not purely for those looking to progress into management roles, it is a useful tool for anybody looking to enhance their career by motivating others and inspiring change in the workforce.
 Effective leadership within social work encompasses many facets, including the ability to engage and inspire others, think clearly, lead services and influence change.

 All Social Workers are expected to demonstrate leadership skills in their everyday practice.
 The Professional Capabilities Framework sets out that social workers are to 'develop and show our leadership, individually and collectively, through promoting social work's purpose, practices and impact'.

+"I have learnt about the meaning of leadership and the key qualities of a good leader.
+I need to have a plan to improve my leadership skills in practice and at organisational level.
+I need to have an action an to develop my leadership skills."
 This one day training course will explore leadership skills and styles and reflect on how we demonstrate leadership both within direct practice and also organisational practice.
 Participants will look at how they can further develop leadership skills through developing practice initiatives, developing others and promoting the social work profession, both within and outside their organisations.
 By the end of the session we aim for you to have an action plan linked to how you will progress your own style of leadership.